loelschlaeger/fHMM/README.md

 See below for some [examples](#examples).

 ## Specifying controls
 The model is specified by defining the named list `controls`.
-The following parameters of `controls` are mandatory:
+Two parameters of `controls` are mandatory:
 - `model_name`: a character, identifying the model
 - `states`: a numeric vector of length 2, determining the model type and the number of states:
    - if `states = c(x,0)`, a HMM with `x` states is estimated
    - if `states = c(x,y)`, a HHMM with `x` coarse-scale and `y` fine-scale states is estimated
-- `time_horizon`: a numeric vector of length 2, determining the length of the time horizion(s)

 The following parameters of `controls` are optional and set to default values if not specified:
 - `accept_codes`: a numeric vector, containing acceptable exit codes of the optimization, see the [nlm manual](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/nlm.html)